phellipeandrade/discord-bot-daily/README.md

 This archive includes a `serverConfig.json` file used by the `/setup` command to store guild and channel information.
 The bot searches for this file in `src/` first and falls back to the repository root if not found.
+If a `cookies.txt` file is present it will also be bundled.

 ### Commands